Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Limitations of Current Technical Paradigms

-However, in the algorithmic fairness literature, it is a common practice to omit variables (e.g., \texttt{Address}) that do not directly pertain to individuals, when performing the prediction or decision-making tasks of interest.
+\looseness=-1 However, in ML fairness literature, it is a common practice to omit variables that do not directly pertain to individuals, when performing the prediction or decision-making tasks of interest.
 For instance, previous causal fairness approaches do not include address-related variables when modeling the data generating process with a causal graph \citep{kilbertus2017avoiding,kusner2017counterfactual,nabi2018fair,zhang2018fairness,zhang2018equality,chiappa2019path,wu2019pc,imai2020principal,mishler2021fairness,coston2020counterfactual,d2020fairness,nilforoshan2022causal,nabi2022optimal}.
-The empirical approaches to enforce various fairness notions also tend to drop address information during data collection and/or preprocessing.
-Specifically, there is no address information included in the Adult dataset \citep{uci_adult}, which is widely used for evaluation purposes \citep{calders2009building,zemel2013learning,agarwal2018reductions,nabi2018fair,donini2018empirical,agarwal2019fair,baharlouei2020renyi}.
-Although the Communities and Crimes dataset \citep{uci_communities_and_crime} initially contains geolocation, such information is dropped when processing the data \citep{mary2019fairness}.
-The address information is dropped by the Folktables package when retrieving public-use data products from US Census Bureau and constructing Adult-like prediction tasks \citep{ding2021retiring}.
+Although the Communities and Crimes dataset \citep{uci_communities_and_crime} initially contains geolocation, such information is dropped during data processing \citep{mary2019fairness}.